 Fr.
 Ray wrote an amazing book, and I encourage you to read it.
 One huge issue is that this book is from the perspective of the brother of Fr.
 Joe and it had very little about Fr.
 Joe's actual interactions with refugees.
+Fr.
+Ray also spent a significant amount of time going over obscure family history that has little relevance to Fr.
+Joe's story, and Fr.
+Ray also put his Licentiate in Sacred Theology to a good use by copiously sprinkling quotes from ancient writers from Greece, Rome, and the like.
 I plan to add the direct and personal touch of many stories collected one at a time from interviewing former Boat People, reading published literature, and reading correspondence between Fr.
 Joe and various other people.
+Fr.
+Ray's story will complement my own story: each story is unique: my story will focus on the interaction between Fr.
+Joe and the Vietnamese Boat People, a facet of Fr.
+Joe's story that did not receive much attention in 'Cha.'

 I am one of the great-nephews of Fr.
 Joe Devlin.
 Paul Devlin, one of Fr.
 Joe's brothers is my grandfather on my dad's side of the family.